 - In Maskerade, Madame Downing, owner of an expensive dress shop, knows that old money is better than new money.
 But beneath the snobbery she's still an Ankh-Morpork merchant and knows the best money is the kind that's being given to her, wherever it came from.

-- On Bones Hodgens is a Conspiracy Theorist who believes the Old Money families secretly control the world.
+- Bones: Dr. Jack Hodgins is a Conspiracy Theorist who believes the Old Money families secretly control the world.
 And he should know - he's the scion of one of the most monied Old Money families in the world.
 He ends up losing it all to a criminal who siphons all the money away.
 He has a chance to stop the process, but at the cost of not being able to trace the bad guy.
 He chooses justice over money.

 - Gilmore Girls: